"New York Probate process"

 What Does one do after a Will is Admitted to Probate?

-Once the Will is admitted to probate, the Executor should collect all of the decedent’s assets, pay the decedent’s taxes (including the decedent’s final income tax and any estate taxes), pay the decedent’s bills and other outstanding expenses, and then distribute the decedent’s assets in accordance with the decedent’s will.
+Once the Will is admitted to probate, the Executor should collect all of the decedent’s assets.
+The Executor should also pay the decedent’s taxes (including the decedent’s final income tax and any estate taxes).
+He or she should pay the decedent’s bills.
+Moreover, the Executor should also review outstanding expenses, and then distribute the decedent’s assets in accordance with the decedent’s will.
 Please click here to review an Executor’s checklist.

 An individual can also create non-probate assets, such as those described above.

-[1] A distinction is to be made between property that is held jointly and property that is held as tenants in common.
-If an individual owns real property as tenants in common with one or more individuals, that individual is free to distribute his share of the property (either during life or after death), and the share of the property is considered a probate asset if it is still in his possession after his death.
+[1] There is a difference between jointly held property and property that is held as tenants in common.
+If an individual owns real property as tenants in common, that individual is free to distribute his share of the property (either during life or after death).
+This share, held as a tenant in common, is considered a probate asset if it is still in his possession after his death.
 If, however, that individual owns the real property either as joint tenants with rights of survivorship or as joint tenants by the entirety (only spouses can own property as tenants by the entirety), then the real property is not a probate asset, as it then passes to the survivor upon the decedent’s death.

-[2] The decedent’s next of kin, also known as the decedent’s distributees, are named in the petition because they have an interest in the decedent’s estate, as they are the individuals who would have been entitled to share in the decedent’s estate if the decedent had died without a will.
+[2] The decedent’s next of kin, also known as the decedent’s distributees, are named in the petition because they have an interest in the decedent’s estate.
+These are individuals who would have been entitled to share in the decedent’s estate if the decedent had died without a will.
 The purpose of naming them is to give them notice of the probate proceeding in order to allow them an opportunity to object to the will and give reasons for objecting to the will.

 Additional resources provided by the author